XVIII Airborne Corps Bids Farewell and Honors Outgoing Assistant Commanding General

 |0

-This work, XVIII Airborne Corps Bids Farewell and Honors Outgoing Assistant Commanding General [Image 4 of 4], by PFC Joshua Maxie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, XVIII Airborne Corps Bids Farewell and Honors Outgoing Assistant Commanding General, by SGT Erin Conway and PFC Joshua Maxie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT